PhonePe/phonepe-pg-sdk-java/README.md

 ### Standard Checkout Flow

-To initiate a payment, create a request using the `StandardCheckoutPayRequest.builder()`:
+To initiate a payment, create a request using `StandardCheckoutPayRequest.builder()`:

 ```java
 import java.util.UUID;